 Thank you for stopping by.
-If you are new here I’m sending a big wave to you.
-Or maybe more of a half hearted wave as it’s hard to raise my arms up after tiling this week.
+If you are new here, I’m sending a big wave to you.
+Or maybe more of a half-hearted wave as it’s hard to raise my arms after tiling this week.

 I debated the backsplash for days.
-I wanted something that was going to be on trend without being too trendy and something that would add some color/texture or interest since it is seen from all of the common areas of the Lake House.
-Here are the final contenders I narrowed it down too.
+I wanted something that would be on-trend without being too trendy and something that would add some color/texture or interest since it is seen from all of the common areas of the Lake House.
+Here are the final contenders I narrowed it down to.

-In the end I choose the green glass subway tile from The Tile Shop.
+In the end, I choose the green glass subway tile from The Tile Shop.
 I loved that it would reflect the light around the kitchen.
 I have to say It’s perfect and I am in love with the green.
-After choosing the design I then took days to decide on what pattern to lay the tile… are you seeing a pattern here??
-Pun intended. :)
+After choosing the design, I then took days to decide on what pattern to lay the tile… do you see a pattern here??
+Pun intended. 🙂

-There are so many ways you can actually lay subway tile and the only thing I was certain of was I didn't want the traditional subway pattern I felt that would be too traditional and maybe a bit too busy.
+You can actually lay subway tile so many ways, and the only thing I was certain of was I didn’t want the traditional subway pattern; I felt that it would be too traditional and maybe a bit too busy.

-I love the running bond pattern but this was the first time my husband and I had ever laid tile and it didn't seem wise to go CRAZY.
-I wanted the tile to feel a bit more modern than cottage so I went with the stack bond.
+I love the running bond pattern, but this was the first time my husband and I had ever laid tile, and it didn’t seem wise to go CRAZY.
+I wanted the tile to feel a bit more modern than cottagey, so I went with the stack bond.
 Here is a sneak peek.

 And a sneak peek of the concrete countertop

 We still have to finish the concrete and hang some lighting, but other than that, we should be ready for next week’s reveal.
 I’m beyond excited!!!